chenzhex/AutoPPTX/paper.md

 # Statement of Need

-PowerPoint (`.pptx`) remains the dominant format for educational presentations worldwide, used extensively by teachers, trainers, and academic institutions.
-However, educators often spend significant time manually updating, formatting, and customizing slides to incorporate new data, lesson plans, and evolving curricula.
-Unlike LaTeX Beamer, which supports programmatic slide creation primarily for academic publishing, `.pptx` lacks widely accessible and robust automation tools tailored to the diverse and dynamic needs of teaching workflows.
+PowerPoint (`.pptx`) remains the global standard for educational presentations across K–12, higher education, vocational training, and online learning.
+Its flexibility and visual richness make it ideal for lectures, flipped classrooms, tutorials, and asynchronous instruction.
+However, educators often spend substantial time manually formatting, duplicating, and customizing slides to reflect evolving course content, assessments, or feedback.

-AutoPPTX addresses these challenges by:

-- Automating the filling of multiple placeholder types (text, images, tables) within PowerPoint templates, enabling rapid content updates aligned with lesson revisions or student feedback.
-- Extracting and applying consistent visual styles—such as fonts, colors, alignments, and layouts—to maintain professional, uniform, and accessible slide decks that adhere to institutional or pedagogical standards.
-- Providing both command-line and Python APIs for seamless integration into lesson preparation pipelines, enabling educators to generate personalized or adaptive learning materials at scale.
-- Minimizing manual workload and reducing human errors in slide creation, allowing educators to dedicate more time to pedagogy, student engagement, and curriculum development.
+While tools like LaTeX Beamer offer automation for academic publishing, `.pptx` lacks a similarly accessible and open-source solution tailored to educational workflows.

+**AutoPPTX** bridges this gap by providing a lightweight, modular, and reproducible Python toolkit that automates PowerPoint slide generation from structured inputs.
+It enhances efficiency and consistency in instructional content creation through:

+- ✅ **Rapid content generation**
+  Automatically fills text, image, and table placeholders based on structured lesson data, enabling quick updates to lectures, handouts, or assignment overviews.

+- 🎨 **Consistent visual styling**
+  Applies uniform fonts, alignments, colors, and layouts from template slides, supporting institutional branding and improving clarity across course materials.

+- 🧩 **Seamless integration**
+  Offers both code-based and command-line interfaces to fit within diverse teaching pipelines—ranging from Jupyter notebooks to learning management systems.

+- 🔁 **Reproducibility and collaboration**
-- Supporting reproducible and scalable slide generation that facilitates sharing, versioning, and collaborative development of teaching resources across departments and institutions.
+  Enables scalable slide generation with versioned inputs, facilitating reuse, cross-course consistency, and collaborative development of teaching assets.
-- Enhancing accessibility by enabling consistent application of design elements that improve readability and comprehension for diverse learner groups, including those with visual impairments.

-By enabling efficient, scalable, and reproducible slide deck generation, AutoPPTX empowers educators and educational content creators to deliver high-quality presentations with greater ease and flexibility.
-This promotes improved teaching experiences, fosters learner engagement, and supports diverse educational scenarios—from classroom lectures and workshops to online courses and institutional training programs.
+- ♿ **Accessibility support**
+  Encourages the use of high-contrast styles, readable fonts, and consistent layouts, improving comprehension for learners with visual impairments or cognitive differences.

+By reducing repetitive manual work and standardizing presentation design, AutoPPTX empowers educators and instructional designers to deliver accessible, high-quality educational content—whether for in-person classrooms, hybrid environments, or fully online platforms.

 # Functionality

-AutoPPTX provides the following features:

-- **Multi-type placeholder replacement**: Replace titles, text boxes, images, and tables from structured JSON input tailored to educational content.
-- **Styling extraction and transfer**: Capture font, alignment, and layout styles from templates and apply them programmatically for consistent appearance.
-- **Placeholder detection**: Automatically identify placeholder types (e.g., title, image, table) to support flexible template designs.
-- **Modular architecture**: Components are organized into distinct modules for text, image, table handling, type detection, and command-line interface.
-- **Developer friendly**: The codebase conforms to [PEP8](https://peps.python.org/pep-0008/) standards and uses [black](https://black.readthedocs.io/) for formatting, facilitating maintainability.
+AutoPPTX offers a focused set of features designed to support the creation of high-quality educational slide content efficiently and consistently:

+- **Multi-format placeholder replacement**
+  Automatically replaces text, image, and table placeholders within PowerPoint templates using structured input data—ideal for lesson plans, data visualizations, or instructional tables.

+- **Template-driven style preservation**
+  Ensures that generated slides inherit font styles, alignments, and visual layouts from the original template, promoting visual consistency across courses and sessions.

+- **Flexible input-output integration**
+  Compatible with both Python scripting and command-line workflows, allowing easy integration with teaching automation tools, course content repositories, or LMS pipelines.

+- **Scalable and modular architecture**
+  Components are organized by function (text, image, table, layout), enabling educators or developers to adapt or extend the toolkit for specific pedagogical formats or departmental standards.

+- **Accessible and standards-aligned output**
+  By supporting the use of readable fonts and high-contrast color schemes from templates, AutoPPTX facilitates the production of slides that meet accessibility and readability best practices.

+Collectively, these features make AutoPPTX well-suited for use in a variety of educational contexts—from updating weekly lecture slides to batch-generating differentiated instructional materials or onboarding content.

 # Installation